fvaleri/strimzi-debugging/sessions/006/README.md

 `segment.bytes`.
 Even if one record is not yet eligible for deletion based on `retention.ms` or `retention.bytes`, the broker will keep the entire segment file.
 Deletion timing also depends on the cluster load and how many `background.threads` are available for normal topics, and `log.cleaner.threads` for compacted topics.
 The required storage capacity can be calculated based on the message retention.
-When the topic combines both the time and size based retention policies, the size based policy defines the upper cap.
+When the topic combines both time and size based retention policies, the size based policy defines the upper cap.

 ```sh